• Skip to main content

 5. Mindfulness Meditation

 Meditation has been found to reduce stress while increasing longevity and improving cognitive function as we age—what’s not to love?
-These benefits come from meditation’s effects on both our cells (making them less susceptible to dying) and our brains (altering its structure and potentially slowing degeneration).
+These benefits come from meditation’s effects on both our cells (making them less susceptible to dying) and our brains (altering their structure and potentially slowing degeneration).
 Interested in practicing mindfulness meditation and reaping these benefits, but not sure where to start?
 Check out this guide from Mindful, or contact one of our trained mindfulness clinicians to create a personalized plan.

 Locations